Lillete Dubey: Theatre

+"Dance like a Man" performance with cast, Ananth Mahadevan, Lillette Dubey, Suchitra Pillai & Joy Sengupta, 2021.

 Dubey has an acting career of over 40 years, and has played the lead in over 60 productions ranging from Shakespeare, Greek Tragedy, Brecht, Musical Comedies, Farce, Contemporary Drama, Absurd Theatre, to Contemporary Drama, including Ibsen, Tennessee Williams, Arthur Miller, Pinter, Dario Fo, Edward Albee, and Indian playwrights like Vijay Tendulkar, Partap Sharma, Mahesh Dattani, Girish Karnad, Mahesh Elkunchwar.
 Dubey is also a founder member of the prestigious Delhi based Theatre Action Group.

 In 1991, Dubey co-founded The Primetime Theatre Co., with the intention of promoting original Indian writing, and has directed 33 productions for the company so far.

 The Prime Time Theatre Company's productions, directed by Ms Dubey, have traveled widely across India and abroad, with shows at the Bloomsbury Theatre in London, at the Tribecca in New York, at the Portland International Performance Festival in the U.S, as well as in Chicago, San Francisco, Houston, Dallas, Washington DC, Stamford, Raleigh (North Carolina), Los Angeles, Boston and New York in the U.S.

 One of Dubey's most notable productions - Dance Like a Man by Mahesh Dattani, is the longest running Indian play in English, having completed over 650 shows across the world, including a two-week off-Broadway run.